nineshots109/CS120_Project2/README.md

   $ source venv/bin/activate
   ```
 Then you have to Add Environment Variables
-Create a file called config.env that contains environment variables.
+Create a file called config.env that contians the secret key.
 Very important: do not include the config.env file in any commits.
 This should remain private.
 You will manually maintain this file locally, and keep it in sync on your host.

-Variables declared in file have the following format: ENVIRONMENT_VARIABLE=value.
-You may also wrap values in double quotes like ENVIRONMENT_VARIABLE="value with spaces".
+Variables declared in file have the following format:

 In order for Flask to run, there must be a SECRET_KEY variable declared.
 Generating one is simple with Python 3: